cmg189/aes_simplified/README.md

 	`message` List containing all text from the input file

-	`key` List containing all text from the key file
+	`key` String containing encryption key from the key file

 ---